Ball of the Foot Pain

 - This can be like a sprained ankle ligament, except this time it is in your toe.

-- Crossing over toe is usually related to a bunion.
+- Crossing over the toe is usually related to a bunion.

 - The second toe usually crosses over the big toe joint, and the big toe joint crosses under the second toe.

-- Think of this as a pre-dislocation of the big toe joint and it pushes the second toe joint up and above it.
+- Please think of this as a pre-dislocation of the big toe joint, and it pushes the second toe joint up and above it.

 2nd Toenail Pain: